Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 - Begin by gathering all the ingredients.
 Set up the food processor to "grate" function and grate the carrots.
 Empty into a large bowl and set aside.

 - Next, use the blade of the processor to chop the kale and broccoli.
-Use the pulse function to not over-process the vegetables.
+Use the pulse function to process the vegetables.
 Three to four pulses should be enough.
+Transfer to the bowl with the carrots.

 - In a medium mason jar, add the dressing ingredients.
 Place the lid and shake well.

-- Add the pomegranate seeds and mix the salad ingredients.
-Pour dressing and mix well.
+- Add the pomegranate seeds and mix all the salad ingredients.
+Pour the dressing and mix well.
 Finish by sprinkling the seeds and serve.

 - Before pulsing/processing the vegetables, make sure they are thoroughly washed and dried.
 You don't want a soggy salad.